drshahizan/HPDP/portfolio/Nurunnajwa12/readme.md

 ### 👩‍💼 Role

 I am the Head of Sponsorship and Entrepreneurship at **PERSAKA**, the computer science society of Universiti Teknologi Malaysia.
-I am also an active secretariate under HEWI, Persatuan Mahasiswa Islam Malaysia.
+I am also an active secretariate under Hal Ehwal Mahasiswi (HEWI), Persatuan Mahasiswa Islam UTM.

 ---
 <details open>